MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-dynamic-binding.md

 2. Adjusting the config object

 ## Generating a token
-To generate a token, use the instructions in [Get an Azure AD access token for your Power BI application](get-azuread-access-token.md).
+To generate a token, create an [Embed token v2](embed-sample-for-customers.md#embedToken2).

 The following table lists the considerations you need to take into account when generating the token.